yonaskolb/Mint/README.md

 Mint is designed to be used with Swift command line tools that build with the Swift Package Manager.
 It makes installing, running and distributing these tools much easier.

 - ✅ easily run a specific **version** of a package
-- ✅ install a package **globally**
+- ✅ **link** a package **globally**
 - ✅ builds are **cached** by version
 - ✅ use **different versions** of a package side by side
 - ✅ easily run the **latest** version of a package
 - ✅ distribute your own packages **without recipes and formulas**
 - ✅ specify a list of versioned packages in a **Mintfile** for easy use

 Homebrew is a popular method of distributing Swift executables, but that requires creating a formula and then maintaining that formula.
 Running specific versions of homebrew installations can also be tricky as only one global version is installed at any one time.
-Mint installs your package via SPM and lets you run multiple versions of that package, which are globally installed and cached on demand.
+Mint installs your package via SPM and lets you run multiple versions of that package, which are installed and cached in a central place.

 If your Swift executable package builds with SPM, then it can be run with Mint!
 See [Support](#support) for details.

 ## Why is it called Mint?
 Swift Packager Manager Tools -> SPMT -> Spearmint -> Mint! 🌱😄